 5. Role play how to respond to microaggressions

-Talk with your child about how the comment made them feel, and what they think the person meant.
+Talk with your child about how the comment made them feel.
 Role play some different ways they could respond next time, if they weren’t happy with the response they made this time.
-Ask who they could go to for support if they need it.
+Your child may be at a loss for words, so sharing some simple phrases like “stop that!” or “that’s not okay” may be helpful.

 It’s also important to practice what kids can say as a bystander if they see a microaggression happening.
 Even teaching kids to say something like “that’s not nice.
 It’s not ok to make fun of somebody for being who they are” is a good first step.